idevisser/OAPIF-PDOK-INSPIRE/Approach.md

 The approach consisted of the following steps:

 - astablish requirements
-- organize a High5 week with stakeholders
+- organize a High5 week with stakeholders in the week starting at June 21 2021
 - Choose a data set (Dutch INSPIRE adsresses)
 - start communication on Github
 - report to INSPIRE community